sabry-awad97/cat-command/rust/README.md

    `cat file1.txt file2.txt | lpr`

 The `cat` command has many options and can be used in a variety of ways.
 For more information, you can type `man cat` at the command prompt to view the manual page for the `cat` command.

+The implementation of cat supports the following options:

+`-b`: Number nonempty output lines, but do not number lines that contain only whitespace.

+`-n`: Number all output lines.

+`-s`: Squeeze multiple consecutive blank lines into a single blank line.

+`-t`: Show tabs as ^I.

+`-v`: Show nonprinting characters as ^X, where X represents the ASCII character corresponding to the nonprinting character.

+`-A`: Show all characters, including nonprinting characters, as ^X.
+It also supports concatenating multiple files and displaying their contents.